2012 Indian Ocean earthquakes: India

 After the earthquake, the Indian National Centre for Ocean Information Services (INCOIS) issued a high-level tsunami warning for the Andaman and Nicobar Islands.
 Authorities told civilians to move away from the coast and towards higher ground.

 Areas subject to warnings included Tamil Nadu, Andhra Pradesh and the Union Territory of Andaman and Nicobar Islands.
 Prabkhakar Rao of the disaster control room in Port Blair said that there could be tsunamis as high as 1.5 m at Port Blair and 3.9 m at Campbell Bay.

 In Kolkata, underground Metro Railways services were stopped and tall office buildings and shopping malls were evacuated.
 Navy warships were put on high alert.
 The Indian Air Force dispatched two C-130s and one Il-76 aircraft to the Andaman islands.

 Sri Lanka

 The Ministry of Disaster Management and Human Rights (Sri Lanka) authorised an evacuation order at 9:08 UTC advising people living near coastal regions to move to higher ground.
 The initial quake was not expected to affect Sri Lanka, but aftershocks were being monitored.
 Deputy Director M. D. Dayananda said that a tsunami could hit Trincomalee.

 As part of a risk mitigation measure, the Ceylon Electricity Board disconnected power supplies to coastal areas and railway control rooms.
 Coastal train services were suspended.
-The Road Development Authority removed toll charges from the Southern Sri Lanka Distributor to aid the evacuation.
+The Road Development Authority removed toll charges from the Southern Expressway to aid the evacuation.
 Coastal bus services were temporarily re-routed.